noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 [UpdateUser](../examples/UpdateUser.gql)

-## Reverting Pending Transactions
+## Cancelling Pending Transactions

-If the wallet daemon is complaining about a transaction with invalid parameters that needs to be reverted, you can revert the transaction
+If the wallet daemon is complaining about a transaction with invalid parameters that needs to be reverted, you can revert the transaction by using the following mutation:

 [CancelTransaction](../examples/CancelTransaction.gql)